-Your ebook comes in two file types: an EPUB file and a MOBI file.
-The MOBI file is compatible with most Kindle devices and apps (see info below about Kindle file formats) and can be uploaded to a Kindle Direct Publishing account for distribution on Amazon.
+Your ebook comes in two file types: an EPUB file and a KPF file.
+The KPF is for Kindle devices and apps and can be uploaded to a Kindle Direct Publishing account for distribution on Amazon.
 The EPUB file is compatible with the majority of other devices and apps, including iBooks, Nook, Kobo, and Google Play.
-The EPUB file has been coded to meet the standards of EPUB 3.0 set by the International Digital Publishing Forum, the standards required by most ebook stores and ebook distributors.
+The KPF file has been formatted to meet Kindle’s standards, and the EPUB file has been formatted to meet the standards of EPUB 3.2 set by the International Digital Publishing Forum, the standards required by most ebook stores and ebook distributors.
 If your distributor has requirements beyond IDPF standards, let me know so that I can adjust the file accordingly.

 The easiest way to proof the EPUB file is to either open it in iBooks on any Apple device or in the latest version of Adobe Digital Editions on PC.

 Before you proof the files, here are some important things to note about ebooks:

 - Unlike print books in which typefaces and font sizes are fixed, ebooks give readers the choice to use whichever typefaces and font sizes the app or device allows.
 Although it is possible to code an ebook to include the same typefaces used in a print book, there are no guarantees the app or device will use them.
 In fact, many will suppress this option and use only the typefaces native to the device or app.
 For this reason, it’s best not to get hung up on if a heading or portion of text doesn’t look just like it does in the print book.
 It often can’t.
 What matters is that headers are clearly headers and that text offset from the main body text in some way is still visually distinct, regardless of the typeface.